Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Angelique Alexander over 2 years ago
+Angelique Alexander almost 3 years ago

 Students are already struggling to make in person classes.
 If we consolidate more schools they will be juggling: work, inexcusable commute times, and being a student through a global pandemic.
 The selling of valuable school properties under the guise of school consolidations while numbers for attendance are at a historic low because of Covid-19 is cruel and intentional as an attack to dismantle the educational rights of our communities.
 This is wrong, and you know it!
 Don’t pass this vote!